 Advanced Credit for IB, AP, A Level, Abitur, French Bac, CAPE Secondary Exams

 Students may be eligible to receive advanced credit for exams passed during secondary school.
-If you took one of the above exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.
+If you took IB, A level, AP, Arbitur, CAPE, or French Baccalaureate exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.

 Please submit one of the following*: